adihatake/Improving-OCT-Interpretation-through-Retrieval-Guided-Diagnosis-and-LLM-Based-Reporting/README.md

 Use "Indicium_ResNet50_Training_and_Embedding.ipynb" to preprocess the data and run a training loop using the hyperparameters described in the paper.
 Additionally, this .ipynb file describes how embeddings were saved to a FAISS index and saved for later.
 After training/loading a model and creating/loading a FAISS index, you can also run a classification or query example.

 ### Loading a Model Checkpoint or FAISS Index
 This repository also provides the model checkpoints that were used for analysis.
-Please see the "FAISS Indices" and "Model Checkpoints" folder.
+Please see the "FAISS Indexes" and "Model Checkpoints" folder.

 ### Generating a Clinical Report